How much can I get?

 - You just need to sign in, check the amounts are correct, and approve it.

-- If you approve the costs submitted by your childcare provider, the payment will be taken from your Childcare Grant balance, and paid directly to them.
+- If you approve the costs submitted by your childcare provider, the payment will be taken from your CCG balance and paid directly to them.

-You might not use all of the Childcare Grant you are approved for.
+You might not use all of the CCG you are approved for.
 Any remaining balance will be returned to Student Finance England.

-You must apply for Childcare Grant within nine months of the start of the academic year.
+You must apply for CCG within nine months of the start of the academic year.